 Science and Math

 Science and Mathematics at NWACC offers courses and areas of study that can take your natural curiosity and translate it into the research field, funnel your love for algebra and calculus into the path you want, provide the professional training that will keep your career on track, and so many more exciting options.
 This area offers courses that fulfill requirements for certificates of proficiency, technical certificates, an associate of applied science or a transfer degree.

 Social & Behavioral Sciences

 NWACC’s Social and Behavioral Sciences can help you begin the career you want in a broad range of fields.
-You may want to make an impact on your community, to work with children as an advocate or educational specialist, or to protect and uphold the law as a paralegal.
+You may want to make an impact on your community, work with children as an advocate or educational specialist, or protect and uphold the law as a paralegal.
 You can also earn credits in general education courses like anthropology, history, philosophy, psychology, geography, social work, political science and sociology.
 By taking social and behavioral sciences, you can work towards earning credits for an associate of applied science, technical certificates, certificates of proficiency and transfer degrees.

 - Child Advocacy

 - Criminal Justice

 - Early Childhood Education